nmrr/nitrokeyhsm-cheatsheet/README.md

 ```
 sc-hsm-tool --initialize --so-pin *XXXX* --pin *YYYY*
 ```
 The HSM will be reinitialized.
-Evey kezs will be erase.
+Evey keys will be erase.

 Change the so-pin: